morningjon/firefox-second-sidebar-scripts/README.md

 - Vivaldi's web panels
 - Floorp Browser's web panel implementation

+## Disclaimer

+Only the Debian script has been tested and verified.
+If anyone uses these for other systems please report any issues or successes.

+Tested:

+✅ Debian/Ubuntu/Linux Mint

+Untested (needs community verification):

+❓ Arch/Manjaro
+❓ Fedora
+❓ openSUSE
+❓ macOS
+❓ Windows

 ## What This Does

 This script gives you **two independent sidebars** in Firefox: